MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 For instance, if you have a `Vec<i32>` that represents indices, negative values shouldn't ever be present in that vector.
 By leveraging this information, you could actually use negative values to represent invalid elements.

-Let's take a look at an example PR that got merged into Polars that does exactly that:
+Let's take a look at an example PR that got merged into polars-xdt (a plugin for DateTimes) that does exactly that:

 ```diff
 index b3e4907..2110a0d 100644